m7alex2/m7alex2/README.md

-- 👋 Hi, I’m @m7alex2
+- 👋 Hi, I’m Alex
-- 👀 I’m interested in Software Rerverse enginering, Game Cheating, Procces Hijacking.
+- 👀 I’m interested in Software Rerverse enginering, Game Cheating.
-- 🌱 I’m currently learning  C# and ..
-C/C++
+- 🌱 I’m currently learning C# and C/C++
-- 💞️ I’m looking to collaborate on Projects
+- 💞️ I’m looking to collaborate on other peoples Projects
-- 📫 How to reach me Discord m7alex2#1990 :)
+- 📫 you can contact me through my Discord m7alex2#1990 :)